clemcrafts/trumid/README.md

 # Trumid Take Home Task

-There are 4 parts: (I) for the system assessment task (II) for the system improvement task (III) for the code optimization task and (IV) for the additional features.
+There are 4 parts: (I) for the system assessment task (II) for the system improvement task (III) for the code optimization task and (IV) for the optional additional features task.

 ## I. System Assessment Task